-How do I get clients?
+How do Virtual Assistants get clients?
 I hate the idea of selling myself

-Although you’re not ‘selling yourself’ marketing your business is something you will be doing for the entire duration of your career.
+While you’re not “selling yourself” marketing your business is something you will be doing for the entire duration of your career.

-So it will (literally) pay to be good at it!
+So it (literally) pays to be good at it.

 There are many ways to get clients, but they all involve building relationships and solving problems.
-I have a free mini-marketing course to help you or, if you just want to know how to market yourself now and forever, you can invest in my Ultimate marketing course and just be done with it!
+I have many posts on finding clients but if you just want to know how to market yourself now and forever, sign up for my Ultimate Marketing course and just be done with it.

-Some of my trainees have created a successful business without a website, but if you do want one, I have a website set up course which covers everything you need to think about and include.
-The first lesson is free.
+Some of my trainees have created successful businesses without a website, but if you do want one, I have a free mini website set-up course that covers everything you need to think about and include.

-Can I really work anywhere in the world?
+Can Virtual Assistants work anywhere in the world?

-How do I run a business and manage childcare?
+How do Virtual Assistants run their business and manage childcare?

 Flexible working and being able to spend more time with family is the reason most women give for becoming self-employed.

-Around 80% of my Facebook groups have children, and you can read how they juggle work and childcare in this blog post.
+Around 80% of the Virtual Assistants in my Facebook group have children, and you can read how they juggle work and childcare in this blog post.